joaquin-llarena/analisis-climatico-aeroparque/README.md

 1. Data loading from raw SMN files.
 2. Data cleaning and quality control.
-3. Feature construction and aggregation (monthly and annual metrics).
+3. Construction of derived variables and basic aggregations (monthly and annual).
-4. Exploratory analysis of precipitation and wind regimes.
+4. Exploratory analysis of precipitation and wind behavior.
-5. Identification and analysis of extreme events using percentile-based thresholds.
+5. Identification of extreme events using percentile-based thresholds.
-6. Visualization and synthesis of results.
+6. Visualization and summary of results.

 ---